dotnet/runtime/Documentation/building/osx-instructions.md

 - `corerun`: The command line host.
 This program loads and starts the CoreCLR runtime and passes the managed program you want to run to it.
 - `libcoreclr.dylib`: The CoreCLR runtime itself.
-- `mscorlib.dll`: Microsoft Core Library.
+- `System.Private.CoreLib.dll`: Microsoft Core Library.

 Build the Framework
 ===================